dxw/playbook/research-activities/card-sort.md

 **Estimated time:** 60 minutes

 ## Best to use when
 Card sorts are a good way to figure out what to call things and how they should be organised so that users can find what they are looking for.
-It can also be used to prioritise what to work on in a given sprint and can help teams identify missing user needs.

 **There are two types of card sorts:**